sensu/sensu-remediation-handler/README.md

   subscriptions: []
 ```

-NOTE: Please note that sensu user needs elevated permissions to run commands which require root privilleges with sudo.
+**NOTE:** Please note that sensu user needs elevated permissions to run commands with sudo, which require root privilleges.
 As such, sensu user needs to be added to the sudoers file.

 ### Example Check Definition and Remediation Request Configuration